f-x-dx/example-server/README.md

 	<cloned_server_dir>/src

 If this is your first time starting the server then you will need to run the generate_keys script.
-You can do so by entering
+You can do so with the command

 	python application/generate_keys.py

-You may need to grant execute permissions first.

 To actually start the server, enter